 If I've killed one man, I've killed two ----The vampire who said he was you And drank my blood for a year, Seven years, if you want to know.
 Daddy, you can lie back now.

-There's a stake in your fat black heart And the villagers never liked you.
+And the villagersnever liked you.
 They are dancing and stamping on you.
 They always knew it was you.
 Daddy, daddy, you bastard, I'm through.